 What Does Mega Sena Do With the Rest of the Money?

-Mega-Sena lottery is operated by the government for the government.
-About 48% of the money raised goes to the public sector including education, culture, sports and social improvement.
-In 2011, The Brazil Business e-mag reported that bets raised an incredible BRL 10 billion (US $5 billion).
+The government operates Mega-Sena lottery for the government.
+About 48% of the money raised goes to the public sector including education, culture, sports, and social improvement.
+In 2011, The Brazil Business e-mag reported that bets raised an incredible BRL 10 billion (the US $5 billion).
 This is a popular lottery that draws a lot of attention.

 Customer Service at Mega-Sena

 There are no online help or contact details for Mega-Sena lottery.
-Their site is simply for information, including how high the current jackpot is.
+Their site is only for information, including how high the current jackpot is.
 In talking to a couple of the online concierge lottery providers, they were great and answered my questions which weren’t that many.
-TheLotter.com’s online help, in particular went the extra mile in answering my questions and it took a bit to dream some up.
-As I said, this is one lottery that is very straight forward and it’s clear that anyone can play.
+TheLotter.com’s online help, in particular, went the extra mile in answering my questions and it took a bit to dream some up.
+As I said, this is one lottery that is very straightforward and it’s clear that anyone can play.

-What Language Do You Want Your Information In?
+In What Language Do You Want Your Information?

 I didn’t quite understand why they have a button for both British and American unless it is to underline that anyone can play.
 They also have buttons for Portuguese and Spanish which immediately changes all the information to those languages.